RyanJarv/msh/README.md

 ## Multivac Shell

-A lightweight, easy to use, sandboxed, userland.
+A lightweight, easy to use, sandboxed (WIP), userland.

 ### Example